PNNL-Comp-Mass-Spec/InfernoRDN/Readme_Updating_R_Functions.txt

 8) When done updating functions, choose Session, Save Workspace As ... and overwrite the original .RData file that you opened

+== Loading Inferno Files into RStudio ==

+The .dnt files created by Inferno when you use Save Session are simply R session files.
+These files can be loaded into RStudio using Session, "Load workspace".
+This allows you to further analyze the data using R.
+1) Start RStudio
+2) Use Session, "Load Workspace" and load your .dnt file
+3) Again use "Load Workspace" two more times, loading Inferno.RData and Inferno_stdplots.RData